A support ministry for miscarriage, early infant death, prenatal diagnosis or infertility.

 This retreat is for couples and individuals who have experienced miscarriage, stillbirth or early infant loss.
-It is led by peer ministers who understand what you are feeling and have themselves travelled on this journey.
-The retreats feature opportunities for reflection, facilitated group sharing and clergy-led prayer.
+It is led by peer ministers who understand what you are feeling and have themselves traveled on this journey.
+The retreats feature opportunities for reflection, facilitated group sharing, and clergy-led prayer.

 Ministry for Persons with Disabilities (OEC)